Comment on page

 Governance Proposals

-Governance proposals, abbreviated as SIP (Sharpe Improvement Proposals), are the primary method through which changes, enhancements, or amendments are introduced within the protocol.
+Governance proposals, abbreviated as SIP (Sharpe Improvement Proposals), are the primary method through which changes, enhancements, or amendments are introduced within the platform.
 These proposals are categorized into three main domains:

 Governance Process

-The process of governance is structured into distinct phases to ensure thorough deliberation, community engagement, and well-informed decision-making.
+The process of governance will be structured into distinct phases to ensure thorough deliberation, community engagement, and well-informed decision-making.

 Phase 1 - Research Forum

-All proposals are initially published on the Research Forum, inviting community feedback and discussions.
+All proposals will be initially published on the Research Forum, inviting community feedback and discussions.
 This phase helps refine the proposals based on community insights.

 Phase 2 - Snapshot

-Post refinement, proposals move to the Snapshot phase, where delegated community members can submit proposals for a 14-day voting period.
+Post refinement, proposals will move to Snapshot, where delegated community members can submit proposals for a voting period.
 Successful proposals with adequate support advance to the on-chain voting stage.

 Governance Powers

-The community, through the governance structure, has the ability to control key protocol parameters including:
+The community, through the governance structure, can control key platform parameters including:

 • Modifying governance parameters like proposal thresholds, voting periods, and quorum requirements.